 In 2018, in Carpenter v.
 United States, all nine justices on the Supreme Court agreed that even if we store electronic equivalents of our Fourth Amendment-protected “papers” and “effects” with a third-party provider, we still retain privacy interests in those records.
 These constitutional rights would be meaningless, however, if they could be ignored simply because a user agreed to and then somehow violated their provider’s TOS.

 The appellate court’s ruling in Pauli allows private agreements to trump bedrock Fourth Amendment guarantees for private communications and cloud-stored records.
-The ruling affects far more than child pornography cases: anyone who violated any terms of a providers’ TOS could lose Fourth Amendment protections over all the files in their account.
+The ruling affects far more than child sexual assault material cases: anyone who violated any terms of a providers’ TOS could lose Fourth Amendment protections over all the files in their account.

 We hope the Minnesota Supreme Court will reject such a sweeping invalidation of constitutional rights.
 We look forward to the court’s decision.